South Kaibab Trail vs Bright Angel Trail

 For Single Trail Roundtrip (Descend and Ascend Same Trail) Hikers Specifically:

-If your goal is to pick a single trail to complete roundtrip (down and up only, no connecting), here’s some things to consider:
+If your goal is to pick a single trail to complete partially or roundtrip (down and up only, no connecting), hereโs some things to consider:

 Still Can’t Decide on the South Kaibab Trail or Bright Angel Trail?
 Ask Yourself These Questions:

-• Do you need flexibility in your schedule?
+- Do you need flexibility in your schedule and the easiest logistics?
 Then go with Bright Angel.

 For Rim to River Hikers Specifically:

-If your goal is to hike down and up the South Rim, either via one trail or (most commonly), via both South Rim corridor trails, here’s what to consider when choosing which trail to descend and which to ascend:
+If your goal is to hike down and up the South Rim, either via one trail or via both South Rim corridor trails – South Kaibab and Bright Angel (most common), hereโs what to consider when choosing which trail to descend and which to ascend:

-• the highly recommended route in a Rim to River hike on the South Rim is to descend the South Kaibab Trail and ascend the Bright Angel Trail.
-This is almost entirely due to the fact that there is NO WATER on the South Kaibab Trail, which is potentially dangerous for a more strenuous ascent in the later part of the day.
+- the highly recommended route in a Rim to River hike on the South Rim is to descend the South Kaibab Trail and ascend the Bright Angel Trail.ย This is almost entirely due to the fact that there is NO WATER on the South Kaibab Trail, which is potentially dangerous for a more strenuous ascent in the later part of the day, coupled with the full exposure on the South Kaibab Trail.ย Plus, if you descend South Kaibab first, you may catch a sunrise from the best viewpoints in the entire park, and that should not be missed!

 For Rim to Rim Hikers Specifically: